iam-xtreme/learning-digest/01 - system-design/concepts/microservices-benfits-and-challenges.md

    * Microservices can be deployed and run in containers, which can be orchestrated for efficient resource allocation (e.g., CPU, memory).
 This allows for better resource management in cloud or on-premise environments, leading to potential cost savings.
 7. **Improved Maintainability and Modularity:**
    * Each microservice is typically focused on a specific business function, which helps in maintaining and understanding the codebase.
 Since microservices are loosely coupled, it’s easier to update or refactor a particular service without disturbing the entire system.
-   * **Simplified Debugging:**&#x53;maller codebases are easier to debug and test, as the scope of each microservice is limited.
+   * **Simplified Debugging:** Smaller codebases are easier to debug and test, as the scope of each microservice is limited.
 8. **Support for Multiple Data Stores:**
    * Microservices can use different types of databases, or even multiple databases, depending on the specific needs of each service (e.g., relational, NoSQL, in-memory stores).
 This flexibility in data management allows microservices to better meet performance, consistency, and availability requirements.
 9. **Better Adaptation to Agile Practices:**